-Darren assists a wide variety of clients with respect to their advocacy needs, including large multinational corporations, medium and small sized corporations, businesses, and individuals.
-He has experience as lead and co-counsel in complex multi-party disputes.
+Darren assists a wide variety of clients with respect to their advocacy needs, from large multinational corporations to individuals.
+He has a wealth of experience as lead and co-counsel in complex multi-party disputes.

 Darren obtained his Bachelor of Arts (Advanced) from the University of Regina, majoring in Anthropology.
 As part of his undergraduate studies, Darren undertook a one semester exchange at York St. John College in York, England.
 After completing his undergraduate degree in 1996, Darren held a number of different employment positions in his quest to save money to travel in the U.K. and Europe, working, among other things, as a bingo caller, bartender, private investigator, process server and bailiff.
 Darren later returned to the United Kingdom to work as a trainee manager/duty manager for a pub company, obtaining his National Licensee's Certificate in 2000.
 He returned to Canada in late 2000 and began law school in 2001 and worked as a summer law student each year during his studies.

 In July of 2005, Darren successfully completed the Osgoode Hall Intensive Trial Advocacy Workshop in Toronto.

-Darren was a finalist in the 2011 and 2012 Lexpert Competitions, "Rising Stars - Leading Lawyers Under 40", and as a result will be listed as one of the "Litigators to Watch" in the 2012 Lexpert® Guide to the Leading US/Canada Cross-border Litigation Lawyers in Canada (US Litigation Guide) published in November 2012.
+Darren was a finalist in the 2011, 2012 and 2013 Lexpert® Competitions, "Rising Stars - Leading Lawyers Under 40" (then turned 40), and as a result has been listed as one of the "Litigators to Watch" in the 2012, 2013 and 2014 Lexpert® Guides to the Leading US/Canada Cross-border Litigation Lawyers in Canada (US Litigation Guide).

-Since 2007, Darren has been a regular volunteer facilitator and competency evaluator with the Legal Education Society of Alberta's "CPLED" Bar Admission Course.
+Since 2007, Darren has been a regular volunteer instructor, facilitator and competency evaluator with the Legal Education Society of Alberta's "CPLED" Bar Admission Course.
 He also presents at LESA’s seminars, and in 2014 was a guest instructor for the 32nd Annual Intensive Advocacy Course.
 In July 2014 Darren was honoured to be recognized by LESA in it’s January - June 2014 Newsletter as the Feature Volunteer.

-Darren donates time to the University of Calgary, College of Law by volunteering annually for the McGillivray Moot and the first year property law moots as a judge.
+Darren donates time to the University of Calgary, College of Law by volunteering to judge various moots, including the McGillivray Moot.

-In 2011 and 2012, Darren was a guest instructor for the University of Calgary Dispute Resolution III: Adjudication Course.
-He was a team leader in the 2013 session of that couse.
+In 2011 and 2012, Darren was a guest instructor for the University of Calgary Law 611: Dispute Resolution III: Adjudication Course.
+From 2013-2015, he has been a team leader of that course.

-Darren has for the last four years, volunteered as a Judge in the Law Day High School Mock Trial competitions.
+Darren has, for the last six years, volunteered as a Judge in the Law Day High School Mock Trial competitions.

-Darren is a member of the Canadian Bar Association and currently sits on the executive for the South Alberta Civil Litigation subsection of that Association, a position he has held for 5 years.
+Darren is a member of the Canadian Bar Association and sits on the executive for the South Alberta Civil Litigation subsection of that Association, a position he has held for 5 years.

 In his spare time, Darren enjoys time with his family (and dog), biking, hiking, occasional downhill skiing, wilderness canoe tripping, SCUBA diving, classic cars (especially Mustangs), travel and cooking.

 Darren has hiked to Mt.
-Everest base camp in Nepal on an unguided trip with friends, is working on a fiction novel, and is an unqualified, but avid, aficionado of beer.
+Everest base camp in Nepal on an unguided trip with friends, has completed a fiction novel (as yet unpublished), and is an unqualified, but avid, aficionado of beer.
 He is one of the founders of, and sings (occasionally playing guitar badly) with the all lawyer rock band, the Advo-Cats.